 Dorchester, Mass.
 First Church

-For more detail about this collection, see the finding aid.
+For additional details about this collection, please see the finding aid.

 This volume contains records of sermons preached at First Church in the year 1727.
 Notes for forenoon and afternoon sermons are included, as well as the relevant scripture passages and name of the preacher.
 Preachers include John Danforth (1660-1730), Increase Sumner of Roxbury, Samuel Mather (son of Cotton Mather), and Thomas Clap.
 The volume is bound at the top.
 Notes were taken only on the "front" of each page.
 The volume was then turned over, and notes were taken on the blank "backs" of the pages.
 This is indicated by hand-written pagination at the top of each page.
 The volume was digitized in page order to preserve the manner in which the volume was meant to be read.
 Some pages are missing from this volume.